S4 method for signature 'nanoival,nanoival'

 |

-nanoival : used in %in%
+nanoival: used in %in%

 |

-Set operations between nanoival
+Set operations between nanoival operands allow the

 construction of complex interval vectors (i.e. a nanoival